 Alessandra Celletti \ Biography

-As a performer, Alessandra Celletti's piano repertoire ranges from classical music to contemporary, with 20th Century works and Minimalism holding a special place in her heart.
-Attracted more by expression than simple virtuosity, her style as an interpreter and as a composer is both unique and highly personal, paying particular attention to the colour of sound and the dynamic balance between notes.
+As a performer, Alessandra Celletti's piano repertoire ranges from classical music to contemporary, with 20th century works and Minimalism holding a special place in her heart.
+Attracted more by expression than virtuosity, her style as an interpreter and as a composer is both unique and highly personal, paying particular attention to the colour of sound and the dynamic balance between notes.

 In addition to her interpretations of classical works, Alessandra has already released two albums of original compositions: Overground (1997), Chi mi dar‡ le ali (2006) and The Golden Fly (2007).
 Way Out, a project for piano, voice and drums, was released by LTM in January 2008.

 Visit Alessandra's official site